dgrigg/craft-migration-assistant/README.md

 });
 ```

 Any values in the field data that contains id's should be converted to handles/slugs or some string based value that can be looked up on the destination site without depending on matching id values as id values can differ between website database instances.
+Refer to the [ElementHelper:getSourceHandle](src/helpers/ElementHelper.php) and [ElementHelper:populateIds](src/helpers/ElementHelper.php) for more insight.

 For importing custom fields the imported value should match the fields required input structure.
 Check the field type's documentation and code for help on determining the correct structure.